vadimcn/codelldb/MANUAL.md

     }
 }
 ```
-Try to be as specific as possible when specifying the build target, because if there's more than one
+Try to be as specific as possible when specifying the build target, because if there is more than one
-binary output, CodeLLDB won't know which one you want to debug!
+binary output, CodeLLDB won't know which one you want it to debug!

 Normally, Cargo output will be used to set the `program` property (but only if it isn't defined).
-However, in order to support custom launch and other odd-ball scenarios, there is also
+However, in order to support custom launch and other oddball scenarios, there is also
 a substitution variable, which expands to the same thing: `${cargo:program}`.

 CodeLLDB will also use `Cargo.toml` in the workspace root to generate initial debug
-configurations (if there is no `launch.json` in the workspace).
+configurations when there is no existing `launch.json`.

 # Workspace Configuration